kofreesia/re-organize_takeout_photos/README.md

 The exported Google photos were split into multiple files due to size limitations.
 It appears like: "takeout001.zip", "takeout002.zip", etc in one "Takeout" folder.

-The following steps are what I've done to organize these files:
+I used the following steps to organize these files:

 1. Unzip ".zip" files, this will generate files into their corresponding year folders.